MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 I am currently writing game and non-game programs that use grug, written in a variety of languages, to show how it's used.

-The "How a game developer might use grug" header later on in this blog post shows how grug can be used in a game written in C.
+The "How a game developer might use grug" header later on in this blog post shows how grug can be used by a game written in C.

 ## complexity _very_, _very_ bad